dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The castle was captured by Oliver Cromwell's troops in 1644, and by 1650 it had largely been demolished by the Roundheads.
 ![](../1shropshire/assets/images/history/2019-02-16_13_23_41_DSC_3368_DxO_1.jpg)

-# Header: Domesday Book - 1086 AD
+# Header: 1086 AD

-The Domesday book is completed.
+## The Domesday book is Completed

 The Domesday book is a manuscript record of the "Great Survey" of much of England and parts of Wales, which was undertaken by order of King William the Conqueror.

 # Name: Wenlock Priory
 - Date: Late 11th Century AD